NatashaPDev/Voting/README.md

 Get all users
 ----
-  Returns json data about users.
+  Returns JSON data about users.
 Only for admins.

 * **URL**